masemoel/device_xiaomi_picasso_recovery/README.md

 ![TWRP](https://gizchina.it/wp-content/uploads/2020/06/twrp-3-4-0-realme-oppo-aggiornamento-01.jpg "TWRP")

-TeamWin RecoveryProject (TWRP) 3.4.x for the Redmi K30 5G (picasso)
+TeamWin Recovery Project (TWRP) 3.4.0 for the Redmi K30 5G (picasso)
 ======================================

 # How to build